pirroh/pirroh/README.md

   * [**CS341: Project in Mining Massive Data Sets**](https://cs341.stanford.edu) -- Instructor
 * At *EPFL*:
   * [**Applied Data Analysis**](https://ada.epfl.ch) -- Created and taught the first edition of the course
-    * ADA is now taught by my friend and research collaborator [Prof. Robert West](https://dlab.epfl.ch/people/west/) (head of the [Data Science Lab](https://dlab.epfl.ch)), who masterfully improved the course in several areas
+    * ADA is now taught by my friend and research collaborator [Prof. Robert West](https://dlab.epfl.ch/people/west/) (head of the [Data Science Lab](https://dlab.epfl.ch)), who expanded the course in several areas
     * largest course offered by the CS department at EPFL, recently grown to 600+ students -- _kudos to Bob :+1:_